Donders-Institute/bidscoin/docs/workflow.rst

 ::

-    usage: bidscoiner.py [-h] [-p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]] [-f] [-s] [-b BIDSMAP]
+    usage: bidscoiner.py [-h] [-p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]] [-b BIDSMAP] [-f]
-                         [-v]
                          sourcefolder bidsfolder

-    Converts ("coins") your source datasets to NIfTI / json / tsv BIDS datasets using the information from the bidsmap.yaml file.
+    Converts ("coins") your source datasets to NIfTI/json/tsv BIDS datasets using the mapping information from the bidsmap.yaml file.
 Edit this bidsmap to your needs using the bidseditor tool before running this function or (re-)run the bidsmapper whenever you encounter unexpected data.
 You can run bidscoiner after all data has been collected, or run / re-run it whenever new data has been added to your source folder (presuming the scan protocol hasn't changed).
     Also, if you delete a subject/session folder from the bidsfolder, it will simply be re-created from the sourcefolder the next time you run the bidscoiner.

     The bidscoiner uses plugins, as stored in the bidsmap['Options'], to do the actual work